 In other words: the scrap televisions in this warehouse were all used, and then thrown away, in China.
 There isn’t an imported – an allegedly dumped – scrap television in the entire lot.

 But here’s the important thing: what you see in this warehouse is just a fraction of what’s been generated over the last couple of months in one metropolis in a country that has several dozen of greater size and wealth.
 You can multiply what you see here by 10,000 and you wouldn’t come close to approximating the number of Chinese-generated waste televisions and other appliances currently being generated, warehoused, and recycled, across China at this very moment.
 Imported scrap televisions don’t come close to equaling these kinds of volumes.

-In Junkyard Planet, my forthcoming book with Bloomsbury Press, I’ll explain the process by which these particular televisions are recycled.
+In Junkyard Planet, my upcoming book with Bloomsbury Press, I’ll explain the process by which these particular televisions are recycled.
 The technology is Chinese-developed, environmentally secure, and it actually recovers more re-usable metals, plastics, and glass that comparable systems in the so-called developed world.
 But more than that, it re-writes the very tired, very incorrect narrative that the best means to recycle old televisions, computers and other appliances is to keep them in the developed world at so-called environmentally secure recyclers (“environmentally secure” being a term that developed countries implement and expect developings ones – with less experience and resources – to follow).
 That’s simply not the case, anymore.
 China, the world’s second largest consumer of consumer electronics, is very quickly figuring out how to be one of its best recyclers of them.
 The thousands of televisions in this warehouse are just the start.